ianfleeton/zmey/api_doc/README.md

 Requests are made using HTTP basic authentication over SSL, providing an API key as the username and a blank password.

+## Failure responses

+* **401 Unauthorized** — the key is invalid.
+* **403 Forbidden** — the key is not associated with a website or the object is owned by another website.
+* **426 Upgrade Required** — you are trying to access the API over an unencrypted connection but SSL should be used.

 ## Retrieving an API key for client applications

 Client applications can exchange a manager or admin's username and password